Executive Assistant Agency vs. Freelance Platform: The Real Comparison for CEOs

 Upwork has capable EAs on the platform.
 The structural challenge for C-suite EA work is that Upwork’s model – self-directed vetting, no post-placement oversight, high churn – creates conditions that are misaligned with what ongoing executive support requires.
 It works better for defined tasks than for embedded strategic support.

-The visible cost of a freelance EA - platform fees, hourly rate - is typically €24,000/year at mid-range rates.
-The hidden cost - CEO time spent briefing, correcting, re-hiring after churn, rebuilding context - adds approximately €62,700/year at a €300/hour CEO value rate.
+The visible cost of a freelance EA – platform fees, hourly rate – is typically €24,000/year at mid-range rates.
+The hidden cost – CEO time spent briefing, correcting, re-hiring after churn, rebuilding context – adds approximately €62,700/year at a €300/hour CEO value rate.
 True annual cost: ~€86,700.
+A DonnaPro part-time EA retainer is €32,400/year, or €78,000/year for full-time – both inclusive of all management and oversight.
+Even the full-time option leaves a gap of €8,700/year versus the true freelance cost, without any of the management overhead.

 Individual freelancers can be excellent.
 The constraint is structural: C-suite EA work requires accumulated context, proactive judgement, and relationship trust that takes months to develop – and resets completely when a freelancer churns.
 For CEOs who have experienced a high-performing EA relationship, the loss of that context on churn is immediately apparent.
 The managed agency model protects that investment.